Melendy Britt

-Melendy Britt (born October 31, 1943) is an American actress who has been active in television and voice acting since the 1970s.
+Melendy Britt (born October 31, 1943) is an American actress and voice actress.
+She is best known for her voice work in animation, particularly for voicing She-Ra in the 1985 animated series She-Ra: Princess of Power and for her extensive work in various Filmation productions.
+Britt has also appeared in live-action television and film roles, contributing to a diverse body of work throughout her career since the 1970s.

 Career

 Britt's most notable animated work is for Filmation, voicing characters such as She-Ra, and the second animated Batgirl (Jane Webb was the first).
 She also provided the voice for Penny, would-be love interest and aide to Plastic Man on The Plastic Man Comedy/Adventure Show, which was produced by Ruby-Spears.
 She was also the voice of Gran Gran in Avatar: The Last Airbender.

 Her film credits include roles in Gray Lady Down (1978) and Being There (1979).
 On television she appeared in three different roles in three episodes of The Rockford Files, and on Cheers she played Kelly Gaines' mother, Roxanne Gaines, in the episode "Woody or Won't He".

-Personal life

-Britt grew up in Houston, Texas.
-She has two daughters.